 Before becoming a developer, you can test and improve your ebuild writing skills by contributing to one of the third-party ebuild repositories, testing packages as Architecture tester or work together with a developer and act as Proxy maintainer for a small set of packages.

 Report and resolve bugs

 If you've come across flaw in a package in our distribution, please take a moment to report it on our Bugzilla bug tracker.
 Of course we also appreciate you reporting solutions to existing entries and not just problems. 😉

 Below are resources that explain how to get started:

 Got an idea for a cool wallpaper, case badge, graphic item, web feature, or anything else that will be a pleasure to look at?

 Gentoo is largely run on sponsored infrastructure, as we can only sustain the very core machines of the distribution.

-If you have access to machines, bandwidth, or co-location and wish to support Gentoo, please get in touch with our Infrastructure team.
+If you have access to machines, bandwidth, or co-location and wish to support Gentoo, please get in touch with our Infrastructure project.

 Mirrors provide users around the globe with speedy access to the latest ebuilds, program sources, stage archives, and boot media.